-- 1. Perform a backup of your environment before you start this procedure.
-See Chapter 14. - Shutdown all Oracle Fusion Middleware processes.
+- Perform a backup of your environment before you start this procedure.
+See Chapter 16. - Shutdown all Oracle Fusion Middleware processes.
 See Chapter 4.

-Task 2 Change the Hostname, Domain Name, or IP Address
+Task 2 Change the Host Name, Domain Name, or IP Address

-Update your operating system with the new hostname, domain name, IP address, or any combination of these.
+Update your operating system with the new host name, domain name, IP address, or any combination of these.
 Consult your operating system documentation for information on how to perform the following steps.

 - Make the updates to your operating system to properly change the host name, domain name, or IP address. - Restart the host, if necessary for your operating system. - Verify that you can ping the host from another host in your network.
-Be sure to ping using the new hostname to make sure everything is resolving properly.
+Be sure to ping using the new host name to ensure that everything is resolving properly.